zlogic/mendix-docs/content/en/docs/refguide/modeling/menus/app-menu/_index.md

 ## Synchronize Dependencies

+Dependency synchronization runs automatically in the background whenever changes are made to a specific dependency.
+It also occurs when you open your app in Studio Pro.

+You can trigger manual synchronization by opening the **App** menu and selecting **Synchronize Dependencies**.

+For more information, see the [Dependency Sychronization](/refguide/managed-dependencies/#dependency-synchronization) section of *Managed Dependencies*.

 ## Show Security Overview (Beta)

 The **Show Security Overview (Beta)** option opens the [Security Overview](/refguide/security-overview/), where you can view a unified overview of your app's security.